-What happens when people leave – or are forced to leave – their homes, but take their languages, cultures, and memories with them?
+What happens when people (are forced to) leave their homes – but take their languages, cultures, and memories along?

-[Hi]stories of the German-Jewish Diaspora is a portal that reveals the paths and experiences of Jews who have emigrated or had to flee from German-speaking regions since the 19th century, especially from 1933 onwards.
+[Hi]stories of the German-Jewish Diaspora is an online portal that shines a spotlight on the trajectories and experiences of Jews who emigrated or fled from German-speaking Europe – particularly in the years after 1933, when the Nazi Party took power in Germany.

-Instead of classic narratives of exile and a longed-for return, the portal focuses on the dynamics of diasporic processes over several generations.
-It explores questions of belonging - in everyday life, cultural exchange and social interaction - and thus opens up new perspectives on the lives of people navigating between their origins and new beginnings.
+Instead of reproducing the conventional narratives of exile and yearning for return, this digital resource centers the fluid dynamics of diasporic processes across several generations.
+It poses questions about identities and affinities – in day-to-day life, in cultural dialogue, and in multiethnic society – carving out space for new perspectives on the lived experiences of people navigating the space between origins and new beginnings.

 Get involved!
 Become part of the Diaspora project by sharing your memories or your research.